KatrinaaDing/Ability-Plus-frontend/deployment-instruction.md

 # Glhf‘s Frontend Deployment Instruction

 Please follow the instruction to run the project locally.
-This instruction is for MacOS system.
+This instruction is for MacOS/Ubuntu System.

 ## Table of Contents
   * [1.
 Environment](#1-environment)